 - Extracts, blood or parts of cockroaches, catfish, alligators, frogs, pandas and ants are all being studied for potential medicinal benefits

 If It Doesn’t Kill You It Makes You Stronger

-When doctors take out tumors, they prefer to also remove a margin of healthy tissue around the tumor.
+When doctors take out tumors, they prefer to remove a margin of healthy tissue around the tumor as well.
 This helps make sure they got all the cancer out.
-When you’re dealing with an organ such as the liver, this approach is easy since what’s left of the liver can regenerate.
+When you’re dealing with an organ like the liver, this approach is easy since what’s left of the liver can regenerate.
 However, when you have a brain tumor, taking out a wide section of healthy brain tissue can be devastating.
 Investigators are hoping scorpion venom will be approved soon for widespread use.
 It could revolutionize brain cancer surgery.

 Some other stings and poisons that are being investigated are:

 - Tarantula poison for treating muscular dystrophy and chronic pain

 - Chinese red-headed centipede to treat chronic pain

 - Snake venom anticoagulant properties may treat heart attack